-Tennessee YMCA Model United Nations STUDENT STATEMENT OF FINANCIAL RESPONSIBILITY
+STUDENT STATEMENT OF FINANCIAL RESPONSIBILITY

-As a participant in a Tennessee YMCA Center for Civic Engagement program, I, with parental consent, agree to the following policy regarding financial responsibility:
+As a participant in a Tennessee YMCA Center for Civic Engagement program, I, with parental/guardian consent, agree to the following policy regarding financial responsibility:

-I, \\\\\\, a student at \\\\\\\(School), have registered to attend the Tennessee YMCA Model United Nations in Murfreesboro, Tennessee.
-I will attend the conference on (date) \\\\\\\.
-My school fee to attend the conference is \$\\\\\\.
-I understand that once I have registered as a participant, I am obligated to pay this amount in full by \\\\\\\.
-Should I elect not to participate after this date, I will still be responsible for payment of the fee in full to my school, or I must find a paying substitute who is able to take my place, as non-refundable fees will have already been incurred on my behalf.

-(Student Signature) (Print Name) (Date) (Parent/Guardian Signature) (Print Name) (Date)
+l, , a student at (School), have registered to attend the Tennessee YMCA Model Ur ited Nations in Mur freesboro, Tennessee.
+I will l attend the conference on (date) My school fee to atte nd the conference is \$ participant, I am obligated to pay this amount in full by • Should I elect not to partic ipate after the Final Deadline, I will still be responsible for payment of the fee in full to my school, or I must find a pa aying substitute who is able to to ake my place, as non -refundable fees will have already been incurred on m y behalf. • (Student Signature) (Print Name) (Date) (Parent/Guardian Signature) (Print Name) (Date)